 Erase your info — For phones, tablets, and many other devices, you can clear off your data by performing a factory reset.
 Often, this means digging through configuration menus because reset options are usually tucked away to prevent accidental erasures.
 For computers, it means re-formatting your drive and (maybe) re-installing your operating system, whether from a recovery partition (like OS X Recovery), a backup drive, or original installation discs.
 It’s tempting to think simply deleting your visible files (or your user account) is enough to protect you, but recovery programs can still pull information back after deletion, and just deleting the obvious stuff leaves loads of personal data behind, like passwords, account names, software registrations, and even banking information.
 It’s best to completely format the drive.
 If you have the time, choose “thorough” or “most secure” options that overwrite the disk several times and let it run overnight.

 Take out any SD cards, USB drives, and other removable media.
 Remember: it’s not just phones, tablets, and computers that have sensitive information!
-E-book readers, Blu-ray players, smart TVs, DVRs, boomboxes, audio receivers, set-top devices like Apple TV, and digital cameras can all carry things like usernames, account info, Wi-Fi passwords, and more.
-Reset everything.
+E-book readers, Blu-ray players, smart TVs, DVRs, boomboxes, audio receivers, set-top devices like Apple TV, and

-If you’re selling or trading in your device, disable any tracking services like Find My iPhone or LoJack for Laptops.
-Otherwise, the value of your device drops to zero.
+If you’re selling or trading in your device, disable any tracking services like Find My iPhone or LoJack for

 For phones and tablets with mobile data — Remove your SIM card.
 Every device is different, but in general it’s either in a tray you can pop out, or tucked in with the battery.
 Check online (most device makers post instructions — here are Apple’s) or in the instructions that came with your device.